safe-global/safe-smart-account/README.md

 ### Deployments

-A collection of the different Safe contract deployments and their addresses can be found in the [Safe deployments](https://github.com/gnosis/safe-deployments) repository.
+A collection of the different Safe contract deployments and their addresses can be found in the [Safe deployments](https://github.com/safe-global/safe-deployments) repository.

-To add support for a new network follow the steps of the ``Deploy`` section and create a PR in the [Safe deployments](https://github.com/gnosis/safe-deployments) repository.
+To add support for a new network follow the steps of the ``Deploy`` section and create a PR in the [Safe deployments](https://github.com/safe-global/safe-deployments) repository.

 ### Deploy

 > :warning: **Make sure to use the correct commit when deploying the contracts.** Any change (even comments) within the contract files will result in different addresses.
-The tagged versions that are used by the Gnosis Safe team can be found in the [releases](https://github.com/gnosis/safe-contracts/releases).
+The tagged versions that are used by the Safe team can be found in the [releases](https://github.com/safe-global/safe-contracts/releases).

-> **Current version:** The latest release is [v1.3.0-libs.0](https://github.com/gnosis/safe-contracts/tree/v1.3.0-libs.0) on the commit [767ef36](https://github.com/gnosis/safe-contracts/commit/767ef36bba88bdbc0c9fe3708a4290cabef4c376)
+> **Current version:** The latest release is [v1.3.0-libs.0](https://github.com/safe-global/safe-contracts/tree/v1.3.0-libs.0) on the commit [767ef36](https://github.com/safe-global/safe-contracts/commit/767ef36bba88bdbc0c9fe3708a4290cabef4c376)

 This will deploy the contracts deterministically and verify the contracts on etherscan using [Solidity 0.7.6](https://github.com/ethereum/solidity/releases/tag/v0.7.6) by default.